 - Buy fresh, organic ingredients, locally sourced whenever possible

-This recipe was originally posted in 11/18 and was updated with new photos and tips 12/20.
+This recipe was originally posted in November, 2017, and was updated with new text and instructions in December, 2023.

 Yummy!
 These sugar cookies look amazing!
 Perfect for the holiday season. 🙂 Thanks for sharing!